Welding-gas,

 Why Gas Welding?

-In a previous page on WELDING PROCESSES, a short review was offered grouping processes according to some general characteristic.
-Here we are going to enter into some more detail for the class of FUSION Welding-gas processes known and described as Oxyfuel Gas Welding processes.
+In this page we are going to enter into some more detail for the class of FUSION Welding-gas processes known and described as Oxyfuel Gas Welding processes.

 What is in here for me?